MedicalVisionGroup/mvg_utils/README.md

 make check_gpu
 ```

+In case where a reboot does not help, try `sudo apt --fix-broken install` to repair broken packages first.

 **How are cuda managed on cluster?**

 The cluster has its cuda installation managed by `puppet`.
 Use puppet to check if an accompanying package, e.g., `cudnn`, is installed alongside with the driver and software.